 If you are not a citizen of the United States and you have been convicted of nearly any crime, you could be deported from the country.
-This may occur even if you are here legally, especially if it is a serious drug conviction, as a drug lawyer in Decatur GA can tell you.
+This may occur even if you are here legally, especially if it is a severe drug conviction, as a drug lawyer in Decatur, GA, can tell you.
 If you have a visa or are a permanent resident, you can be deported after being convicted of a drug crime.
 If you are not in the country legally, you can automatically be deported for that in and of itself.
-A drug lawyer in Decatur GA such as Andrew R. Lynch, P.C. can provide you with the legal guidance you need, and represent you in legal proceedings involving drug charges.
-If he is able to get your charges dropped or reduced, that can make an extraordinary difference in your right to stay in the United States.
+A drug lawyer from The Lynch Law Group can provide you with the legal guidance you need and represent you in legal proceedings involving drug charges.
+If we can get your charges dropped or reduced, that can make an extraordinary difference in your right to stay in the United States.

 The United States immigration law has a detailed list of what could call for someone’s deportation.
 Crimes are included in the list of reasons.
 However, the crimes are described in very broad terms.
 A crime usually has to fall into one of the following categories:

 - The crime was one of morally depraved behavior.

 - The crime is included on the list of reasons for deportation.

 - The crime was an aggravated felony.